Last updated 22.07.2021

 Microsoft Office file formats and PDFs

-Access-controlled parts: Parts of this website are not available to the general public and are exempt from meeting the accessibility regulations until such time it undergoes a substantial revision, which is planned to be complete by the end of 2021.
+Access-controlled parts: Parts of this website are not available to the general public and are exempt from meeting the accessibility regulations.

 Video files exempt from accessibility regulations

 Many of the video files published on this website prior to 23 September 2020 were submitted as MP4 files, with no closed captions.
 These items are exempt from the accessibility regulations, but an accessible version can be provided on request.